-- · take statutory disciplinary action to address cyberbullying: - that occurs outside of school hours or school grounds that also negatively affects the good order and management of the school (e.g. where the conduct, threats, intimidation or abuse have created, or would likely create a risk of, substantial disruption within the school environment, or where the conduct, threats, intimidation or abuse has or might reach school premises); that is undertaken on or originating from school premises during school hours, or - by means of use of school ICT, concerning other students, staff or members of the school community: - $\textbf{OR}\quad \bullet \quad \text{use non-statutory options to deal with the matter, for example:}$ - discussion with student's parents: - student mediation; - apology; ICT / mobile technology ban; - guidance referral.
+- take statutory disciplinary action to address cyberbullying: that occurs outside of school hours or school grounds that also negatively affects. - that occurs outside of school hours or school grounds that also negatively affects the good order and management of the school (e.g. where the conduct, threats, intimidation or abuse have created, or would likely create a risk of, substantial disruption within the school environment, or where the conduct, threats, intimidation or abuse has or might reach school premises); - that is undertaken on or originating from school premises during school hours, or by means of use of school ICT, concerning other students, staff or members of the school community; - use non-statutory options to deal with the matter, for example: discussion with student's parents; - student mediation; - apology; - ICT / mobile technology ban; guidance referral. - guidance referral.

-6. Student welfare
+Student welfare